 3.2.
 Cost Estimation in Single-Table Query

-PostgreSQL’s query optimization is based on cost.
-Costs are dimensionless values, and they are not absolute performance indicators, but rather indicators to compare the relative performance of operations.
+PostgreSQL uses a cost-based query optimization model.
+Costs are dimensionless values; they do not serve as absolute performance indicators but are used to compare the relative performance of different operations.

 Costs are estimated by the functions defined in costsize.c.
-All operations executed by the executor have corresponding cost functions.
-For example, the costs of sequential scans and index scans are estimated by cost_seqscan() and cost_index(), respectively.
+Every operation performed by the executor has a corresponding cost function.
+For instance, the costs of sequential scans and index scans are calculated by cost_seqscan() and cost_index(), respectively.

-• The start-up cost is the cost expended before the first tuple is fetched.
-For example, the start-up cost of the index scan node is the cost of reading index pages to access the first tuple in the target table.
+• Start-up cost: The cost incurred before the first tuple is fetched.
+For an index scan, this includes the cost of reading index pages to access the first tuple in the target table.

-• The run cost is the cost of fetching all tuples.
+• Run cost: The cost of fetching all tuples.

-• The total cost is the sum of the costs of both start-up and run costs.
+• Total cost: The overall cost, calculated as the sum of the start-up and run costs.

-The EXPLAIN command shows both of start-up and total costs in each operation.
-The simplest example is shown below:
+The EXPLAIN command displays both the start-up and total costs for each operation.
+A basic example is shown below:

 1